 Overcoming the challenge

-Before enrolling in an online program, students should research two aspects – whether they have access to the relevant technology at home to study and whether the school offers enough support and access to technical help.
+Before enrolling in online degree programs, college students should research two aspects – whether they have access to the relevant technology at home to study and whether the school offers enough support and access to technical help.

-A reliable internet connection is important for an online student.
-Opt for a high-quality home service provider who is known for a fast home internet connection.
+A reliable internet connection is important for online teaching and learning.
+When attenfing online only classes, opt for a high-quality home service provider who is known for a fast home internet connection.
 If a student does not have access to the internet at home, they can find a free Wi-Fi location nearby, like a coffee shop or a library.
 It is also a good idea to keep a list of other reliable, Wi-Fi-connected places nearby.
 Most of these places allow students to work there for a considerable time by logging in to classes, attending lectures, participating in class discussions, communicating with teachers and classmates, and submitting work.

-It is important to choose a school with a solid student support system and consider all the challenges of online learning.
-This would also include access to IT help to resolve all technical issues at the earliest.
-Most of the learning that online schools provide technical support by phone, email, and live chat.
+Moreover, for the optimal online learning experience, it is important to choose a school with a solid student support system and consider all the challenges of online learning.
+This would also include access to online resources such as IT help to resolve all technical issues at the earliest.
+Most of the online schools currently available provide technical support by phone, email, and live chat.

-Most schools provide a thorough guide for students in terms of online technical guidance and online attendance rules.
-There are many safety and security issues related to the online learning environment, and students have to abide by them.
+Most online courses provide a thorough guide for students in terms of online technical guidance and online attendance rules.
+There are many safety and security issues related to the online learning environment, and students have to abide by them, which can be kind of a struggle.
 Students must follow the basic online communication etiquettes, which means avoiding dangerous sites that may infect the computer and the entire school network due to hacking risks.
 They should also listen closely to what their instructors tell them about saving, labeling, and submitting files.
-Lively participation is encouraged, but Interaction with peers needs to be cordial and respectful at all times.
+Lively participation similar to that characteristic of in person classes is encouraged, but Interaction with peers needs to be cordial and respectful at all times.

 #2: Challenges of online education: Lack of motivation

 Learning online and in isolation can be very demotivating after some time, adding to the challenges of online learning for students.
 Attending classes on time with a physical classroom to go to or completing all assignments on time requires a lot of motivation and discipline.
-Some students are naturally inclined to handle these issues, but most students require an extra boost to stay ahead of academic deadlines, stay engaged with their courses, and make progress.
+Some students are naturally inclined to handle these issues in the online only environment, but most students require an extra boost to stay ahead of academic deadlines, stay engaged with their courses, and make progress.
 Not being in the same room with teachers or classmates may not be as exciting as being with friends on campus.
 Also, it takes away the sense of urgency and gives students a false sense of time, leading to procrastination.
-Most students start the program fully engaged but then find that they are not as motivated as the courses progress.
-It is important to recognize the signs on time and deal with them so that students don’t fall behind or their grades suffer.
+Most students start the learning process fully engaged but then find that they are not as motivated as the courses progress.
+It is important to recognize the signs of disengaging with online teaching and deal with them so that students don’t fall behind or their grades suffer.

 Overcoming the challenge